Welcome

 March 11, 2010

 Whirlwind traveling lately.
-Being out of town so much the last few months has left me a little
+Being out of town so much the last few months has left me a little unsettled,

-it, though, because it's not going to stop.
+because it's not going to stop.
 I don't want it to.

-Good shows coming up including a Silent Music show tomorrow night, a show with Tyler Ross on
+Good shows coming up including a Silent Music show tomorrow night, a show with Tyler Ross on March

-March 25th, a show in New York with Ted Hearne next month.
+25th, a show in New York with Ted Hearne next month.

 Also, I recently recorded an album's worth of material with Robert Lewis and Gerald Gregory.
 It's half

-originals and half standards and we're pretty happy about, so we're probably going to release it to
+originals and half standards and we're pretty happy about, so we're probably going to release it to the

-you know how much fun we have and how the chemistry is something pretty unique.
+how much fun we have and how the chemistry is something pretty unique.

 January 10, 2010